 “I was super pumped that we were going to use them because I knew that the environment we were going to be in was going to be changing,” Marzolla says.
 “I knew we were going to need internal NDs (neutral density filters.)
 We didn't have a huge team to change a bunch of NDs all the time.
 I knew that contrast ratio was going to be a big thing for us.”

-In one of the frames from the shoot you can see the sunlight coming in through stained glass.
+In one of the frames from the shoot you can see the sunlight coming in through the stained glass.
 They had lights on the outside to look like sunlight and it’s those kinds of highlights that get Marzolla excited about ARRI cameras.

 “The highlights to me are just beautiful.
 Even if they're slightly clipped, they feel organic, they feel soft, they don't feel harsh to the viewer's eye,” he explains.
 “It doesn't feel like a clipping of the highlights that you would see in other cameras.”